Finnick223/WorkoutTracker/README.md

 - [x] React Query for efficient data fetching and caching
 - [x] React Hook Form for form handling
+- [x] ESLint, Prettier, Husky, Lint-Staged for code readability
 - [x] Material UI for a clean components and responsiveness
 - [x] Framer-motion for providing simple animations
-- [x] Vitest, Testing-Library and Cypress to provide unit,integration and e2e tests
+- [x] Vitest, Testing-Library and Cypress to provide unit, integration and e2e tests
+- [x] Github Actions to implement CI feature

 ### Auth